Berlin Committee: Kabul mission

 Although the Amir made no commitment to the group, they found support amongst the Amir's immediate and close political and religious advisory group, including his brother Nasrullah Khan, his sons Inayatullah Khan and Amānullāh Khān, and religious leaders and tribesmen.
 Afghanistan's then most influential newspaper, the Siraj al-Akhbar, took Barkatullah as an officiating editor in early 1916.
 Its editor Mahmud Tarzi published a number of inflammatory articles by Raja Mahendra Pratap, as well as increasingly anti-British and pro-Central Powers articles and propaganda.
 By May 1916, the tone in the paper was deemed serious enough for the British Raj to intercept its issues.
 In 1916, the Berlin Committee established the Provisional Government of India in Kabul.

 Its formation infers the seriousness of intention and purpose of the revolutionaries.
-The government had Raja Mahendra Pratap as president, Barkatullah as Prime Minister, Ubaid al Sindhi as the Minister for India, Maulavi Bashir as War Minister and Champakaran Pillai as Foreign Minister.
+The government had Raja Mahendra Pratap as president, Barkatullah as Prime Minister, Ubaidullah Sindhi as the Minister for India, Maulavi Bashir as War Minister and Champakaran Pillai as Foreign Minister.
 It tried to gain support from the Russian Empire, Republican China, and Japan.
 Galib Pasha joined them in proclaiming jihad against Britain.

 Following the February Revolution in Russia in 1917, Pratap's Government is known to have corresponded with the nascent Soviet Government.
 In 1918, Pratap met the Russian leader Leon Trotsky in Petrograd before meeting the Kaiser in Berlin; he urged both to mobilise against British India.
 Under pressure from the British, the Afghans withdrew their cooperation and the mission closed down.
 The Niedermayer–Hentig Expedition, with associated liaisons of the German mission had a profound effect on the political and social situation in Afghanistan.
 It catalyzed political change that ended with the assassination of Habibullah in 1919 and the transfer of power to Nasrullah and, subsequently, Amānullah; the Third Anglo-Afghan War began, which led to Afghan Independence.